 What is Deep Adaptation?

-Deep Adaptation is a way of viewing our current global situation that can help refocus people on what’s important in life while our social order collapses under the weight of its own consumption and pollution.
+Deep Adaptation is a way of viewing our current global situation that can help refocus people on what’s important in life while our social order struggles under the weight of its own consumption and pollution.

 Why do we need Deep Adaptation?